 Plasmapheresis is not painful (aside from the IV lines being put in), but it can be hard to stay sitting or lying down in the same place for 2 or 3 hours.
 Calcium levels can drop in some people during treatment, causing numbness and tingling (especially in the hands and feet and around the mouth) and muscle spasms, which can sometimes be painful.
 This can be treated by giving the patient calcium.

 Plasmapheresis works quickly to bring down the IgM level.
 However, it does not treat the cause of the high IgM level (the cancer cells themselves), so it will go back up again without further treatment (like chemotherapy).
 Plasmapheresis is usually given to help the patient until chemotherapy or other drugs have a chance to work.
-It can also be used in people whose WM is not controlled by chemotherapy, targeted therapy, biological therapy, or other treatments.
+It can also be used in people whose WM is not controlled by other treatments.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Buske C, Leblond V, Dimopoulos M, et al. Waldenstrom’s macroglobulinaemia: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up.
 Ann Oncol.
 2013;24 Suppl 6:vi155–159.